 I have tried for the last two weeks to find Dr. Roberts, but he seems to have not published since 2002, when he was last in Scotland.
 I am still looking for him.
 And until I find him or one of the authors, my questions about Wilma will have to remain unanswered.

-In this paper, authors seem to be looking for a link for dementia caused by trauma outside boxing but...
+In the paper, Dementia in a Punch-Drunk Wife, authors seem to be looking for a link for dementia caused by trauma outside boxing but...
 "Such a link between head injury and dementia in former professional boxers is firmly established but the possibility of a similar sequence outside the boxing rind is more difficult to establish."

 The 76 year old women in this case had a history of violence abuse by her husband and had become "demented over the past few years."

 After her death, "necropsy revealed abnormal thickening of the ears, resembling the 'cauliflower ears' of pugilists."
 This was a key finding as it provided a link to the boxers.

 The appearance of this brain of this repeatedly battered woman resembled that seen in "dementia pugilistica" which had been found in boxers.